-A Suffolk law study released March 27, 2017 found that over half of us landlords are not treating transgender people equally in our rental process.
-Someone is going to be the first landlord to get sued for it.
-Here’s an in-depth guide to all of us get onto the same page, regardless of which page we may be starting on.
+A Suffolk law study released March 27, 2017 found that over half of us landlords were not treating transgender people equally in our rental process.
+This article was written for that audience.
+We are keeping this current as an in-depth guide to all of us get onto the same page, regardless of which page we may be starting on.
 Note that in Massachusetts, the fine for noncompliance starts at $10,000.

 What it means to be Transgender

 Human gender is determined at conception, when a male sperm cell gives either an “X” or a “Y” DNA strand to the female egg cell, which always gives an “X”.
 If you get “XY” you will become male, and if you get “XX” you will become female.
 Fast forward nine months and 10 to 18 years.
 Some of us will have developed serious psychological difficulty with the gender we were given.
 Those of us in this boat are called “transgender.”

 Although science understands what makes us male or female, it has little insight to offer on our identity.
 Why does one person become a tenant and another become a landlord?
 Why does one person emote male stereotypes while another emotes female, and a third emotes both?
 Why do some of us feel we cannot fit into stereotypical conceptions of either gender at all?

 “Transgender” is a broad term that encompasses all of the people confronting these as-yet unanswered questions.
 You can be born male and feel female, born female and feel male, or born either and feel both or neither.
 This contrasts with the majority of human experience, which we call “cisgender” (SISS-gender): if you are born male and you identify as male, or if you are born female and you identify as female.